Hiring of Salaried Personnel

 Appropriate exempt positions

 14 Day Minimum

 Wasatch front newspapers

 Wasatch front newspapers, Department of Workforce Services

-B. A reduction or waiver of the posting period may be granted by the AVP of HR and Director of AA/EO when compliance with the posting period creates an unusual hardship or emergency for University operations and where both the AVP of HR and the Director of AA/EO feel such action is consistent with the Equal Opportunity and Affirmative Action commitment of the University.
-Requests for reductions or waivers of the posting period must be made in advance according to procedures established by the HR and AA/EO departments.
+B. A reduction or waiver of the posting period may be granted by the AVP of HR and Director of the Office of Equal Opportunity when compliance with the posting period creates an unusual hardship or emergency for University operations and where both the AVP of HR and the Director of the Office of Equal Opportunity feel such action is consistent with the Equal Opportunity and Affirmative Action commitment of the University.
+Requests for reductions or waivers of the posting period must be made in advance according to procedures established by HR and the Office of Equal Opportunity.

 Type of Position

 Minimum Recruiting Area